Eastern Front (World War I): Russia – the October Revolution

 Petrograd was officially in the hands of the Bolsheviks, who greatly increased their organization in factory groups and in many barracks throughout Petrograd.
 They concentrated on devising a plan for overturning the Provisional Government, with a coup d'état.
 On 24 October, Lenin emerged from hiding in a suburb, entered the city, set up his headquarters at the Smolny Institute and worked to complete his three-phase plan.
 With the main bridges and the main railways secured, only the Winter Palace, and with it the Provisional Government, remained to be taken.
 On the evening of 7 November, the troops that were loyal to the Bolsheviks infiltrated the Winter Palace.
 After an almost bloodless coup, the Bolsheviks were the new leaders of Russia.
-Lenin announced that the new Bolshevik government would immediately be seeking an end to the war, implementing a system of worker’s democracy, and establishing collective ownership of all farms and factories.
+Lenin announced that the new Bolshevik government would immediately be seeking an end to the war, implementing a system of worker's democracy, and establishing collective ownership of all farms and factories.

 1918

-On 7 November 1917, the Communist Bolsheviks took power under their leader Vladimir Lenin.
 Lenin's new Bolshevik government tried to end the war, with a ceasefire being declared on 15 December 1917 along lines agreed in November.
 At the same time, the Bolsheviks launched a full-scale military offensive against its opponents: Ukraine and separatist governments in the Don region.
 During the peace negotiations between the Soviets and the Central Powers, the Germans demanded enormous concessions, eventually resulting in the failure of the long-drawn-out peace negotiations on 17 February 1918.
 At the same time, the Central Powers concluded a military treaty with Ukraine which was losing ground in the fight with invading Bolshevik forces.
 The Russian Civil War, which started just after November 1917, would tear apart Russia for three years.
 As a result of the events in 1917, many groups opposed to Lenin's Bolsheviks had formed.
 With the fall of Nicholas II, many parts of the Russian Empire took the opportunity to declare their independence, one of which was Finland, which did so in December 1917; however, Finland too collapsed into a civil war.
 Finland declared itself independent on 6 December 1917, and this was accepted by Lenin a month later.

 The Finnish Parliament elected a German prince as King of Finland.
 However, the Socialists (The Reds) and the Whites in Finland fell into war with each other in January 1918.
 The Reds wanted Finland to be a Soviet republic and were aided by Russian forces still in Finland.

 The Whites of Finland were led by General C.G.E.Mannerheim, a Finnish baron who had been in the Tsar's service since he was 15 years old.

 The Whites were also offered help by a German Expeditionary Corps led by German General Goltz.
 Though Mannerheim never accepted the offer, the German corps landed in Finland in April 1918.